 - Stay under a fan to get more air

 Imagine your kids are home alone and there is an emergency that requires cash, what will they do?
-It is advisable to keep some money (no matter how small) at home, and inform your child (the oldest preferably) where he or she can find the money, in case of an emergency.
+It is advisable to keep some money (no matter how small) at home, and inform your child (preferably, the oldest) where he or she can find the money, in case of an emergency.
 Do well to emphasize that the money is for emergencies ONLY and explain different emergency scenarios to the child for better understanding.

 For your older kids who have mobile phones, you can also teach them how to use GTRescue.
 You never know when that knowledge will come in handy.